angular/angular-cn/aio/content/guide/upgrade.md

-# Upgrading from AngularJS
+# Upgrading from AngularJS to Angular

-# 从 AngularJS 升级
+# 从 AngularJS 升级到 Angular

 _Angular_ is the name for the Angular of today and tomorrow.
 _AngularJS_ is the name for all v1.x versions of Angular.